Care of Creation Fellowship

-The Caring for Creation Shalom Hill Farm Fellowship was established in 2013 to provide an annual summer learning service opportunity for a student of Luther Seminary to serve with Shalom Hill Farm (SHF), an affiliated educational ministry, concerning care of creation education.
+The Care of Creation Fellowship was established in 2013 to provide a summer learning service opportunity for students from Luther or Wartburg Seminaries to serve with Shalom Hill Farm (SHF), an affiliated educational ministry, concerning care of creation education.
 The program enhances SHF’s capacity to educate and demonstrate care of creation for students from seminaries and other educational institutions, as well as the numerous other groups and guests that SHF serves.

 Eligibility for award

 Students eligible for the award need to have at least part-time student status at Luther or Wartburg Seminaries and have completed at least one semester of academic work.

 Applications are due March 4, 2018.
 The fellows will be announced by April 7, 2018.